U.N. to assess if either side trying to 'sabotage' Syria talks

 GENEVA (Reuters) - The mediator of U.N.-led Syrian peace talks in Geneva will assess next week whether either side is trying to sabotage the process, he said on Thursday, after President Bashar al-Assad’s negotiators said they would turn up five days late.

-“We shall assess the behaviour of both sides, government and opposition, in Geneva,” U.N. envoy Staffan de Mistura said.
+“We shall assess the behavior of both sides, government and opposition, in Geneva,” U.N. envoy Staffan de Mistura said.
 “And based on that we will then decide how this... can be a building up or not, or a sabotage of Geneva.”

 If either side were seen to be sabotaging the process it could have “a very bad impact on any other political attempt to have processes elsewhere,” he said.